 It has been a while since I wrote something on the blog.
 I wanted to write at least one post here before the end of March.
 A lot has happened in the past three months, but life in the last three weeks is a lot to handle.
-I did not check blogs or Instagram for a while now.
-I am glad to be back after so long.
+I did not check blogs or Instagram for a while now, but glad to be back after so long.

 I am not sure about the Corona stories or anything that is happening within our blog circle.
-I am hoping all is well with all my girls, and I am sending prayers for everyone’s safety.
+Just hoping and praying all is well with all my girls, and I am sending prayers for everyone’s safety.
 I will visit your blogs soon to know about what’s happening on your side of the world.

-I am sharing updates on what’s happening from my side of the world.
-I thought I’ll share 10 tidbits from the three months that went by in 2020 because I cannot type for a long time.
+For now, I am sharing updates on what’s happening from my side of the world.
+I thought I’ll share 10 titbits from the three months that went by in 2020 because I cannot type for a long time.

 10. January went by making fun of what the Chinese ate (I honestly feel irresponsible for this).
 February brought in the fear after seeing the situation in Italy and the rise of the death toll in both countries.
 To be honest, I hardly focused on the news until the spread was taking a toll on the lives of 1000’s.

 9. I had to undergo minor surgery for a lipoma lump in my right armpit that’s been around for a few years now.
 I’ve had the other one removed before a decade from my left armpit.
-I came to know it is hereditary.
-I was prescribed complete rest for a month.
-I was in medication and bed rest for most of February until the first week of March.
+I came to know it is hereditary. and was prescribed complete rest for a month.
+Medication and bed rest for most of February until the first week of March helped me heal better.
 I never thought I could recover in a month, though the healing is still happening, it feels so much better now than before a month.

 8. I managed to finish 5 books in January, but I never anticipated my reading to halt there.
-I wasn’t in a position to hold a book in February.
+Holding a book wasn’t happening in February.
 I decided to carry five books but ended up having space for just one.
 I’m going to keep that book a surprise.
 I did not carry my gadgets this time.
 So my Kindle, my Kindle Fire, and my laptop are duly charged and maintained by my sister now.

 6. March started with some good news for us.
 My sister is now officially engaged to another Kungfu Panda.
 So I gifted her my entire pen collection (since it was stuffed out of my luggage due to overweight, it was just around 1kg) and she enjoys it now.
 I guess you would have understood why she obliged to charge my gadgets.
 I left it back with a plan to grab it all when I head for the wedding in August, but now it’s all hers.